lethalmonk6/OSM-Mini-Link/README.md

 The Left Side Panel should also be printed outside face down.

+The Link Holder Knub should be printed in SLA Resin for strength.
+The rest of the case is printed in FDM PLA.

 ## Fasteners and Hardware
 | Item | Quantity |